ascend4/ascend4/HYBRID.md

 The note is intentionally compact.
 It keeps only the rationale and outstanding issues that still matter for current implementation and review.

+For structured runtime event reporting, buffering, and event-trace design, see [`EVENT.md`](EVENT.md).
+This note stays focused on hybrid DAE semantics rather than the reporting transport/API.

 ## Current Status

 Implemented and passing for the tested IDA cases: